mendezjose/movatic/README.md

 ## Introduction

-This project is the backend and frontend of the Movatic Coding Challenge Project which consists of the follwing:
+This project is the backend and frontend of the Movatic Coding Challenge Project which consists of the following:

 - A Gatsby/React web application .
 - A Flask/Pyhton web server.